ndatg/ton-http-api/README.md

 `TonClientV2` works in the same way as `TonClientV3`, but uses `TonHttpApiV2`.

+You can use `client.api` to work with api methods.

 For example, let's do a highload wallet deploy!

 ```bash